marko-cpu/Chat-Rooms/README.md

 - **Join Chat Room:** Connect to a specific room using the `Join /room_name` command.

-- **Message Editing:** Edit previously sent messages with a right-click and notify others.
+- **Message Editing:** Edit previously sent messages and notify others.

 - **Requesting More Messages:** Users can request additional messages with `GetMoreMessages /chat_room`.